top of page

 A snapshot of some of the things our students and staff have done in the past few years:

-In February 2019 following Anthem's release, students hosted educational discussions about working conditions for game developers and crunch culture.
+In February 2019 following Anthem's release, members hosted educational discussions about working conditions for game developers and crunch culture.

-In July 2019, students and staff spent a day volunteering for the Game Devs of Color Expo.
+In July 2019, members spent a day volunteering for the Game Devs of Color Expo.

-In April 2020, students and staff assisted the NYC Mayor’s Office of Media and Entertainment gauge the impact of COVID-19 on commercial businesses including esports and game development by spreading a survey to industry professionals
+In April 2020, members assisted the NYC Mayor’s Office of Media and Entertainment gauge the impact of COVID-19 on commercial businesses including esports and game development by spreading a survey to industry professionals

 In July 2020 following the allegations of sexual harassment and abuse within the fighting games community, streaming community, and games industry, staff joined together to educate student leaders on how to support their communities, and students participated in workshops on how to prevent, advocate, and support students in crisis.

-In October 2020, staff, interns, and students joined AnyKey in a charity stream to raise money for the Games and Online Harassment Hotline.
+In October 2020, members joined AnyKey in a charity stream to raise money for the Games and Online Harassment Hotline.

-In January 2021, staff, interns, and students volunteered their time for the Smithsonian National Museum of African American History and Culture by transcribing Freedmen's Bureau Records.
+In January 2021, members volunteered their time for the Smithsonian National Museum of African American History and Culture by transcribing Freedmen's Bureau Records.

 IMG_20181020_141312_711.jpg